 If you open a savings account at a brick-and-mortar bank, you'll need your documentation as well as your child's documentation in order to do so.

-Both of you will need your social security cards or just the numbers (not sure where your child’s social security card is, or perhaps you haven’t applied for one yet?
-Here’s more info on how to get your child a social security number).
+With bank accounts for kids, both of you will need your social security cards or just the numbers (not sure where your child's social security card is, or perhaps you haven't applied for one yet?
+Here's more info on how to get your child a social security number).

 For the Capital One Kids Savings Account, I simply needed my son's Social Security Number, birth date, and other information but I did not have to provide the actual documents.